gary-archer/oauth.websample1/README.md

 ## Programming Languages

-* Plain TypeScript is used for the SPA, to explain OAuth behaviour in the simplest way
+* The SPA and its views use plain TypeScript code.
-* Node.js and TypeScript are used to implement the API
+* The API uses Node.js and TypeScript.

 ## Infrastructure

-* Express is used to host both the API and the SPA content
+* Express is used as the HTTP server for both the API and the SPA's web static content.
-* AWS Cognito is used as the default Authorization Server
+* AWS Cognito is used as the default authorization server.
-* The [oidc-client-ts](https://github.com/authts/oidc-client-ts) library is used by the SPA to implement OpenID Connect
+* The SPA uses the [oidc-client-ts](https://github.com/authts/oidc-client-ts) library to implement OpenID Connect.
-* The [jose](https://github.com/panva/jose) library is used by the API to validate JWT access tokens
+* The API uses the [jose](https://github.com/panva/jose) library to validate JWT access tokens.